aslafy-z/conventional-pr-title-action/README.md

+## Important Notice: This repository has been archived

+Please note that no further updates or developments are planned for this repository in the future.
+The implementation and functionality constraints associated with the `conventional-changelog` packages and the limitations in the data extraction process have led to this decision.
+For those seeking a maintained and active alternative with mostly similar functionalities, it is recommended to switch to [`amannn/action-semantic-pull-request`](https://github.com/amannn/action-semantic-pull-request).

+Thank you for your support and understanding.

 # Conventional PR Title Action

 This is a [GitHub Action](https://github.com/features/actions) that ensures your PR title matches the [Conventional Commits spec](https://www.conventionalcommits.org/).